TheDuckGoesQuark/SpringBackend/README.md

 #### controllers/
 REST Controller classes, which maps URLS to the corresponding service call, and extracts any data from the request body.
+> Controllers within wrapped/ package will have their responses wrapped by JSONAdvisor.
 #### entities/
 Hibernate entities for ORM from database.
 Different to 'models' which are used for transforming these entities into the requested structure for the controllers.